 An old school sprawling site maintained in a way that's old school and sprawling.

-Also does anime reviews, but wouldn't consider it a second opinion to mine since
+Also has anime reviews, but I wouldn't consider it a second opinion to mine as our

 A page with many different sections, but a disaster in it's current state with